-It’s not always easy for a business to create marketing content that inspires its readers.
+Most businesses have blogs on their websites now, but it’s not always easy to create marketing content that inspires its readers.

 While inherently cool businesses can sell their coolness, others have to work harder to create something new and exciting.

 An office supplies company, for instance, has to think more abstractly than a travel company if they’re going to carve out space in the overcrowded internet space.

 But that’s not to say it’s impossible.
 The internet is full of companies that publish forward-thinking content that excels, even when what they’re selling would usually be considered ‘boring’, such as insurance, banking, or home cleaning products.

 Charmin, the toilet paper company, for example, has nearly 70,000 followers; this isn’t because people love their products, but because they thought outside the box and found an angle for the internet generation, beginning with a #TweetFromYourSeat hashtag and eventually creating internet memes and videos of their mascot bear.

 If there’s one company that proves a boring industry can thrive in the dizzying world of social media, it’s 3M.